Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Architectural Trends and System Level Energy Efficiency

 \subsection{Multi-core era, Amdahl's law}

 There were limits to the multi-core era too, as dictated by Amdahl's law \cite{Amdahl67}, which states says that the theoretical speedup from parallelism is limited by the sequential part of the task; so, for example, if \( \frac{1}{8} \)\textit{th} of the task is serial, the maximum speedup is 8 times the original performance, even if the rest is easily parallelizable and we add any number of processors.
-The authors in \cite{amdahl-multicore} elaborate on the impact of this law on multi-core chips.
-Figure \ref{fig:jouppi-arch-scaling}, from \cite{jouppi-dsa-tpu} illustrates the effect of these three laws on processor performance for the past 40 years.
-At the current rate, performance on standard processor benchmarks will not double before 2038, while transistor density, power consumption and power density continue to rise.
+Hill et al. \cite{amdahl-multicore} elaborate on the impact of this law on multi-core chips.

+Let speedup be the original execution time divided by an enhanced execution time.
+Amdahl's law states that if we enhance a fraction \textit{f} of a computation by a speedup S, the overall speedup is: \\